aws/iot-atlas/src/hugo/content/en-us/implementations/aws/fan-in/fan-in1/_index.md

 - _S3_ is the Data Lake where data will land for storage and further analysis or ETL processing

-1. _Devices_ establish an MQTT connection to the _AWS IoT Core endpoint_, and then publish message to the dt/plant1/dev_n/temp (data telemetry) topic.
+1. _Devices_ establish an MQTT connection to the _AWS IoT Core_ endpoint, and then publish message to the `dt/plant1/dev_n/temp` (data telemetry) topic.
 This is a location and device specific topic to deliver telemetry messages for a given device or sensor.
-1. The _IoT Rule_ queries a wildcard topic dt/plant1/+/temp from the _AWS IoT Core_ to consolidate messages across devices for plant1 and PUTs those messages onto a _Kinesis Data Firehose Stream_.
+1. The _IoT Rule_ queries a wildcard topic `dt/plant1/+/temp` from the _AWS IoT Core_ to consolidate messages across devices for plant1 and PUTs those messages onto a _Amazon Kinesis Data Firehose_ stream.
-1. The _Kinesis_ stream buffers messages, by time or size, into arrays of events and notifies a Lambda function passing the event array along for processing.
+1. The _Kinesis_ stream buffers messages, by time or size, into arrays of events then and notifies a Lambda function passing the event array along for processing.
 1. The _Lambda_ function performs the desired action on the events returning them to _Kinesis_ along with modifications to the data payload a and a status of successful or failed processing of each event.
 1. _Kinesis_ finally delivers messages to the S3 bucket for later analysis and processing.